xerpi/vita-udcd-uvc/README.md

 ## Troubleshooting

 If the video looks glitched, try to change the video player configuration to use the *NV12* format or switch to another player (like PotPlayer or OBS).
+If the colors look wrong, set color range to full and color space to BT.601 (Rec.
+601).

 If you use Windows 10 you might have to change the Camera access permissions on the Privacy Settings.